2 days, 1 night.

 Firstly, we will head for the northern area of Sierra Norte, near the border with Extremadura.
 The number and diversity of raptors is amazing, with Spanish, Bonelli’s and Golden Eagle, Eurasian Black Vulture, Griffon Vulture… Other interesting birds are Iberian Magpie, Black Stork, Iberian Green Woodpecker, Southern Grey Shrike…

 In the afternoon, if we are in the winter time, we will drive to a reservoir where the Common Cranes have their roosting place.
-Watch hundreds of cranes descending with the last lights of the day is an unforgettable experience.
+Watch hundreds of cranes descending with the last lights of the day is an unforgettable experience

 We will visit the Dehesas and steppe lands east from Llerena.
 Today one of our objectives is to find the cranes feeding at the Dehesas (if we are in winter), they love the acorns!
-And another target are the steppeland birds: Great and Little Bustard, Black-bellied Sandgrouse… In spring and summer we will have the possiblity to spot Roller and the Lesser Kestrel.
+And another target are the steppeland birds: Great and Little Bustard, Black-bellied Sandgrouse… In spring and summer we will have the possibility to spot Roller and the Lesser Kestrel.

 At the end of the day we will start our way back to Seville.